 If you truly want to enjoy your outdoor space, good outdoor seating is essential.
-There are so many options these days, aside from the traditional garden bench or weatherproof dining set for four (thought those both still work, too).
+There are so many options these days, aside from the traditional garden bench or weatherproof dining set for four (though those both still work, too).

 Get your borders in orders with more of our garden ideas

 From designer egg chairs to Do It Yourself pallet sofas, you can create seating on any budget for any occasion.
 Whether that’s entertaining at your next summer barbecue or curling up with a Richard and Judy Book Club special and working on that tan…